SquaredCanine/amazonecho_poc/README.md

 /**
  * This class could be the handler for an AWS Lambda function powering an Alexa Skills Kit
  * experience.
-To do this, simply set the handler field in the AWS Lambda console to
- * "chooseCity.chooseCitySpeechletRequestStreamHandler" For this to work, you'll also need to build
- * this project using the {@code lambda-compile} Ant task and upload the resulting zip file to power
+To do this, simply set the handler field in the AWS Lambda console to *nlnlroject using the {@code lambda-compile} Ant task and upload the resulting zip file to power
  * your function.
  */
 public final class chooseCitySpeechletRequestStreamHandler extends SpeechletRequestStreamHandler {